-Our strategy is also integral to wider school plans for education recovery following the COVID-19 pandemic, notably in its targeted improvement in attendance across the school, as well as improving the literacy of pupils whose education has been worst affected, including non-disadvantaged pupils.
+Our strategy is also integral to wider school plans, notably in its targeted improvement in attendance across the school, as well as improving the literacy and progress of all students, including non-disadvantaged pupils.

 The key principle in our strategy is to create a culture of collective responsibility so that there is a united approach, regardless of a person's role, to support our most disadvantaged and vulnerable students.